Thomas Yale (chancellor): Later life

+His 170 acres residence in Ilford, East London with his wife Joan (Joanna) was Newberry or Newbury Manor, which initially belonged to Barking Abbey before Henry VIII's dissolution of the monasteries.
+The King granted the estate to Sir Richard Gresham, Lord Mayor of London, whose family founded the Royal Exchange and built Longleat House.
+It was later sold by Yale's family, and passed to Gov. Richard Benyon of Gidea Hall, and now belongs to his descendant, British Minister Richard Benyon of Englefield House.

 For many years, Yale was an ecclesiastical High Commissioner to Elizabeth Tudor at the Court of High Commission, assuming the role of Ambassador.
-As one of the leaders of the Anglican Church, he was featured with the Queen, the Archbishop Matthew Parker, the Chief minister Lord Burghley of Burghley House, the Earl Leicester of Kenilworth Castle, and many others, in the correspondence letters of Matthew Parker as they were governing the Church of England during the Elizabethan Religious Settlement.
+As one of the leaders of the Church of England, he was featured with the Queen, the Archbishop Matthew Parker, the Chief minister Lord Cecil of Burghley House, the Earl Leicester of Kenilworth Castle, and many others, in the correspondence letters of Matthew Parker as they were governing during the Elizabethan Religious Settlement.
+Yale was also a great collector of ancient records and registers, with volumes now belonging to the Cotton library collection.
+His collection included letters from Prince Llywelyn the Last to Archbishop Robert Kilwardby, under Pope Gregory X of the Visconti family, and Archbishop John Peckham, under Pope Nicholas III of the Orsini family.

 Some manuscript extracts by him entitled ‘Collecta ex Registro Archiepiscoporum Cantuar.’ are preserved among the Cottonian manuscripts (Cleopatra F. i.
 267), and were printed in John Strype's Life of Parker, iii.
 177–82.
 A statement of his case in a controversy for precedency with Bartholomew Clerke is among the Petyt manuscripts in the library of the Inner Temple.
-An elegy on Yale by Peter Leigh is preserved in the British Museum (Addit.
+An elegy on Yale by Peter Leigh is preserved in the British Museum in London.
+(Addit.
 MS. 26737, f.
 43).
+Yale is also featured in Lord Cecil's papers at Hatfield House, regarding pleadings on the Hatfield Regis Priory in Essex.
+His nephew was Chancellor David Yale, his great-grandnephew was Capt.
+Thomas Yale, and his great-great-grandnephew was Gov. Elihu Yale, benefactor of Yale University in America.